GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

-# Experiment C: Journal Entries Audit Protocols
+# Experiment C: Journal Entry Testing Prompt Protocol

 This protocol outlines the process for auditing tabular financial transactions, also referred to as "journal entries".